What is an employment agreement?

 For example you only qualify for parental leave if you have worked for the same employer for an average of at least 10 hours a week, and at least one hour in every week or 40 hours in every month in the six or 12 months before the baby arrives.
 If you have been working casually you may not meet these requirements.

-For more information see the Ministry of Business, Innovation and Employment's Labour Information website or contact your local Citizens Advice Bureau.
+For more information see the Ministry of Business, Innovation and Employment's Employment New Zealand website or contact your local Citizens Advice Bureau.

 I crashed the work car.
 Am I liable for the excess?

 This will depend on the situation and on your employment agreement.
-For more information see the Ministry of Business, Innovation and Employment's Labour Information website or visit your nearest Citizens Advice Bureau.
+For more information see the Ministry of Business, Innovation and Employment's Employment New Zealand website or visit your nearest Citizens Advice Bureau.